Bio3400

-Bio3400 Chapter 5 Chromosome Mapping in Eukaryotes
+Chromosome Mapping in Eukaryotes

-1. Genes independently if they are on different chromosomes but show if they are on the same chromosome.
+if they are on the same

 Independent assortment of two pairs of chromosomes, each containing a heterozygous gene pair, shows no linkage patterns: 4 genetically different gametes are formed in equal proportions, each containing a different combination of alleles of the two genes.